-Officer who shot dead man in ‘wrong flat’ charged with manslaughter
+Police officer who shot man dead in his own flat charged with manslaughter

 They held a news conference on Sunday night, shortly before the arrest was announced, making another plea for the officer to be taken into custody and saying their team had presented new evidence - a witness and video footage - to prosecutors.

 On Saturday, one of the lawyers, S Lee Merritt, said the man’s loved ones were not calling on authorities to jump to conclusions or to deny Guyger her right to due process.

 But he said they wanted Guyger “to be treated like every other citizen, and where there is evidence that they’ve committed a crime, that there’s a warrant to be issued and an arrest to be made”.

 The group Mothers Against Police Brutality said the arrest is a “first step” toward justice and accountability but should have come sooner.
 Co-founder Sara Mokuria said the group expects transparency in the case going forward.